Japan-EMNet Research Fellowship

 - Train future leaders in medical research in Japan and the U.S.

-- Bridge Japan and the U.S. through training Japanese researchers
+- Build a bridge between Japan and the U.S. through training Japanese researchers

-Build the fundamentals and network to become medical researchers by using the curriculum, training experience, resource, and global network in the EMNet.
+Build the fundamentals and network to become researchers by using the curriculum, training experience, resource, and global network in the Hasegawa-lab and EMNet.

-— Gain the fundamentals of epidemiology and biostatistics through didactic of the MS (Epidemiology, Biostatistics, Computational Biology, Health Data Science) or MPH program at Harvard School of Public Health
+— Gain the fundamentals of epidemiology and biostatistics through didactics of the MS (Epidemiology, Biostatistics, Computational Biology, Health Data Science) or MPH program at Harvard School of Public Health

 — Learn academic writing through publications and grant applications